 It is your personal responsibility to enter for University examinations, and if you enter, or change your options, after the due date, you must pay an administration fee.
-Information on the exam entry process can be found in the Faculty's General Student Handbook: https://www.classics.ox.ac.uk/general-student-handbook#collapse1536131.
+Information on the exam entry process can be found on the Faculty's Undergraduate Information Canvas site: https://canvas.ox.ac.uk/courses/42438/pages/examinations-and-assessments.